Epping Forest District: Rivers

 The Lee Navigation and River Stort are navigable rivers which form the district's eastern boundary.
 They are managed by the Canal and River Trust, and connect with the Regent's Canal in London via Hertford Union Canal.

+Media

+In terms of television, the area is served by BBC London and ITV London with television signals received from the Crystal Palace TV transmitter.
+BBC East and ITV Anglia can also be received from Sandy Heath TV transmitter.

+Radio stations for the area are: